How to write a blog post for SEO results

 • A very high bounce rate.
 This is the nature of a blog post.
 A well-written blog post is helpful and not self-promotional.
 That means many people will visit a blog post and then leave, which is recorded as a bounce.
 In some ways, that means the blog successfully helped the user- which is part of the purpose.

 If you look at your blog’s data and see these trends, don’t think you’ve failed.
 In some ways, these metrics don’t matter.
 The blog benefits us even if our bounce rate is high (for example).
-There are ways to mitigate these problems, to get even more out of our blog, too.
+There are ways to mitigate these problems and get even more out of your blog, too.
 That’s where this SEO blog post checklist can help!

 The SEO Blog Post Checklist